 Department of Human Services - Many DHS departments look for graduates who have a background in psychology to work with children and families.

 Law school - Majoring in a liberal arts field like psychology combines well with a degree in law, as you will have to read extensively while maintaining knowledge of overall ideas, create cohesive arguments and find research to back your arguments.

 Sales - This career choice can be quite lucrative for some, and requires the ability to analyze, communicate, sense customer's needs and empathize.
 Most psychology majors develop these skills during their academic careers.

-Policy analyst - A policy analyst uses analysis, writing and planning to developing new polices.
+Policy analyst - A policy analyst uses analysis, writing and planning to develop new polices.
 Both governmental agencies and businesses in the private sector hire people to develop policies and communicate them clearly to the target audience.

 Human relations - Careers in this field combine psychology, communication and research.
 There are a variety of opportunities in HR like: